DavidBrxxwn/cxc_gamertag/README.md

 If you want more free scripts and want to support my projects, buy me a coffee.
 Thank you. https://ko-fi.com/cxmmunityclub

-The gamertag script shows players certain information about the char and is only for qb core at the moment, if you want it for another framework i need someone who has an esx or qbx server.
+The gamertag script shows players certain information about the char and is only for qb core at the moment.
+If you want it for another framework I need someone who has an esx or qbx server.

-Command
+Command.

 - "gamertag" on and off

 Export